artegoser/simple-chat-storage/README.md

 deletemessage(id) - deletes the message by id
 replacemessage(id, message) - replaces the message by id
 getBdId(id) - returns the real message ID
-updatemessages() - updates data from the storage (but the library itself updates storage when adding or deleting messages)

 ### Example
 ```javascript